 Yerba Mate: Healthy or Not?

 Given that yerba mate has been consumed by traditional South American cultures for centuries, moderate consumption either cold or hot can be safely enjoyed unless a caffeine sensitivity is present.
-In that case, an occasional batch of kombucha brewed with yerba mate can bestow and increase the bioavailability of mate’s beneficial properties while at the same time mitigating the caffeine hit.
+In that case, an occasional batch of kombucha brewed with yerba mate can bestow and increase the bioavailability of mate’s beneficial properties.
+At the same time, it mitigates the caffeine hit.

-However, the scientific literature on yerba mate is very clear: excessive, regular consumption of mate is not wise as the carcinogenic polycyclic aromatic hydrocarbons (PAH) can potentially and significantly increase the risk of carcinomas of the head and neck region if the habit continues unchecked.
-Thus, a dependence on concentrated forms of the herb such as yerba mate energy shots and other extreme, routine intake should be avoided.
+However, the scientific literature on yerba mate is very clear.
+Excessive, regular consumption of mate is not wise.
+The carcinogenic polycyclic aromatic hydrocarbons (PAH) can potentially and significantly increase the risk of carcinomas of the head and neck region if the habit continues unchecked.
+Thus, dependence on concentrated forms of the herb made into energy shots and otherwise extreme, routine intake should be avoided.